SoftwareAG/c8y-docs/src/documents/guides/devices/opcua.html.md

     gateway.identifier=opcua

 ### Register to Cumulocity
-To register the agent to Cumulocity, follow [Device registration guide](/guides/users-guide/device-management/#device-registration)
+To register the agent to Cumulocity, follow [Device registration guide](/guides/users-guide/device-management/#device-registration) using identifier configured in properties file.
+If identifier is already used, use unique one.

 ### Configure devices
 To configure the agent, follow [Cloud Fieldbus connect guide](/guides/users-guide/cloud-fieldbus/#connect)